 Since Virtual DOM is also vastly considered much faster in performance than real DOM, it makes it much better for app development.
-This is the reason, React ranks over Angular in the context of Document Object Model.
+This is the reason, in React vs. Angular, React ranks over Angular in the context of Document Object Model.

 Angular provides developers the simplicity of using one tool for the entire project’s testing.
 Developers use industry-standard tools like Jasmine and Protractor.